Cosentino Flagship Project

 Di Filippo Arquitectura

 Gabriela de Lana, Carolina Luz, Renata Martinho, Marina Accioly, GMM-Anchor System, SA Martins Sliding Doors, Q-Railing System

 Forty years after it was built, the cladding on the tower’s balconies was refurbished between 2013 and 2016.
-Having analyzed the performance of various materials, the architectural studio in charge of the project, Di Filippo Arquitectura, identified Dekton as meeting all of the essential requirements.
+Having analysed the performance of various materials, the architectural studio in charge of the project, Di Filippo Arquitectura, identified Dekton as meeting all of the essential requirements.

-The correct load for the façade, with a carefully planned exterior aesthetic
+The correct load for the facade, with a carefully planned exterior aesthetic

-The biggest challenge faced by the project team was to find a new cladding that could be installed over the original material and would entail a maximum load of 90 kilograms per square meter.
+The biggest challenge faced by the project team was to find a new cladding that could be installed over the original material and would entail a maximum load of 90 kilograms per square metre.
 In addition, due to the building’s proximity to the sea, the chosen material needed to match the exterior aesthetic with a subtle tone that blended into the surroundings as well as having mechanical properties to withstand the environmental damage that is common to such locations.

-Master R&D work tailor-made for the project
+Careful R&D work tailor-made for the project

-``We researched many options, but only Dekton had all of the characteristics to meet our criteria``
+"We researched many options, but only Dekton had all of the characteristics to meet our criteria"

 Juan Carlos Di Filippo